 Your credit history contains information regarding your current credit facilities, any bankruptcies, defaults, court judgments and credit enquiries.
-It is your responsibility to repay credit that you owe to banks and other financiers.
-If you make late payments, it can be recorded on your credit file which maynegatively impact a future loan application.
+It is your responsibility to repay debts that you owe to banks and other financiers.
+If you make late payments, it can be recorded on your credit file, which may negatively impact a future loan application.

 Watch out for: